TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 18/Acts 18.11.md

 ---

-And he dwelt [there] a year and six months, teaching the word of God among them.
+He lived there a year and six months, teaching the word of God among them.